Exenye/exenye_scripts/README.md

 5. Go to **Extensions > ReaPack > Browse packages**
 6. Search for "Exenye" to find all available tools

-### Manual Installation
-1. Download the desired script files
-2. Place them in your REAPER Scripts folder
-3. Refresh the Actions list in REAPER

 ## Requirements

 ### Basic Scripts